 - 1 loaf of gluten free bread, cut into 1-inch cubes

 - 4 stalks of celery, cut into thin slices

 - 1 tablespoon chopped fresh rosemary

 - 1 teaspoon chopped fresh thyme

 - 2 cups chicken broth

-- Once croutons are finished baking, reduce oven heat to 350 F. In a large mixing bowl, combine the croutons with the with cooked Italian sausage crumbles, celery, onion, rosemary, sage, and thyme.
+- Once croutons are finished baking, reduce oven heat to 350°F. In a large mixing bowl (or the baking dish the stuffing will bake in), combine the croutons with the with cooked Italian sausage crumbles, celery, onion, rosemary, sage, and thyme.

-- Pour the stuffing mixture into a 9" x 13" baking dish, pour bone broth over top, and bake for 30 minutes, or until the top is golden brown.
+- Pour the stuffing mixture into a 9" x 13" baking dish, pour the broth over top, and bake for 30 minutes, or until the top is golden brown.

 - Optional: if you want to make the maple butter glaze, mix together 4 tablespoons of melted butter and 1 tablespoon of maple syrup in a small bowl 5 minutes before the stuffing comes out of the oven.

 - Pull the stuffing out of the oven, drizzle with the maple butter (optional), then serve and enjoy!